beast-dev/doc/tutorials/workshop_respiratory_virus_phylodynamics/workshop_respiratory_virus_phylodynamics.md

 {% include image.html file="image2.png" prefix=root_url %}

 Select the box labelled `Use tip dates`.
-The actual sampling time in fractional years is encoded in the name of each taxon and we can use the `Parse Dates` button at the top of the panel to extract these.
+The actual sampling time is encoded in the name of each taxon (at the end, using the year-mm-dd format) and we can use the `Parse Dates` button at the top of the panel to extract these.
 For the alpha sequences, select the `Defined by a prefix and its order` option.
 Select `last` from the `Order` drop-down menu and enter the pipe symbol `|` as `Prefix`.
 Select the `Parse as a calendar date` (and keep the default `Date` format) and press `OK`.
 The dates will appear in the appropriate column of the main window.
 You can then check these and edit them manually in case this would be required.

 {% include image.html file="image3.png" prefix=root_url %}